thomasthebaud/SPEAR-benchmark-code/README.md

 SPEARBench is a benchmark repository created for the SPEAR project, funded by Amazon and developed at Johns Hopkins University.

-The goal of the project is to evaluate the naturalness of speech-to-speech large language models in conversational settings.
-This repository contains code to create an evaluation dataset, simulate conversations with an LLM, analyze the generated answers, and produce evaluation reports.
+The benchmark evaluates speech-to-speech language models in conversational settings.
+It prepares question-answer dialogue clips from Seamless Interaction, runs speech-to-speech LLM inference, transcribes answers, computes audio/text metrics, scores naturalness and STANCE behavior, extracts explainable baseline features, and generates reports.

 ## Data Setup

-SPEARBench builds its evaluation clips from the Seamless Interaction dataset.
+SPEARBench builds evaluation clips from the Seamless Interaction dataset.
 Download the `dev` and `test` splits for both labels used by the benchmark:

 - `improvised/dev`
 - `improvised/test`